-- 1) Complex problem: Upload a report to Canvas: This may be a team project, but it must show the solution of a complex engineering problem in an appropriate sub-discipline of Civil & Environmental Engineering using relevant data and techniques.
-According to ABET, a complex engineering problem includes one or more of the following characteristics: involving wide-ranging or conflicting technical issues, having no obvious solution, addressing problems not encompassed by current standards and codes, involving diverse groups of stakeholders, including many component parts or sub-problems, involving multiple disciplines, or having significant consequences in a range of contexts.
-The complex problem will be graded on the background, methods and findings according to the attached rubric. - 2) Writing sample: Upload a writing sample that is between 3-5 double spaced pages in 12-point font with 1-inch margins.
+- 1) Complex problem: According to ABET (www.abet.org), "complex engineering problems include one or more of the following characteristics: involving wide-ranging or conflicting technical issues, having no obvious solution, addressing problems not encompassed by current standards and codes, involving diverse groups of stakeholders, including many component parts or subproblems, involving multiple disciplines, or having significant consequences in a range of contexts."
+Note that the complex problem you present may be a team project but you must come to the oral examination prepared to answer questions regarding the background, methodology, major findings and conclusions of your project. - 2) Writing sample: Upload a writing sample that is between 3-5 double spaced pages in 12-point font with 1-inch margins.
 The writing sample may be drawn from a report or paper that you submitted for a class or other professional writing but it must be individually authored.
 References should be provided in ASCE format.
 Please be sure to review the assessment criteria described in the attached assessment instrument and update your writing sample accordingly. - 3) Comprehensive exam: Prepare a 15-minute oral presentation (with slides) on the complex project you submitted.
 Be sure to include information on the background, methodology, major findings and conclusions.
 Prepare for your oral comprehensive exam.
 Sign up for a time slot (30 min) to give your presentation.
-During the exam faculty members will ask you to describe your role in the project (if it was a group project) and to answer questions about problem addressed, methodology used and to defend your findings and conclusions. - 4) Plagiarism: The USF Academic Integrity Code (https://www.usf.edu/ethics/policies/) states that, "Plagiarism is intentionally or carelessly presenting the work of another as one's own.
-It includes submitting an assignment purporting to be the Student's original work which has wholly or in part been created by another person."
-Turnitin.com will be used to compare comprehensive exam submissions with billions of web sites, as well as an enormous database of student papers.
-After the submissions are processed, the graduate assessment committee will review the report from turnitin.com.
-Any student found to have violated the academic integrity code is subject to immediate dismissal from USF and will not be eligible to apply to any Graduate program at USF.
+During the exam faculty members will ask you to describe your role in the project (if it was a group project) and to answer questions about problem addressed, methodology used and to defend your findings and conclusions.